PumaFPV/PMK/README.md

 The first step is to make a wireless split keyboard, and then we will see later...

 ## Dongle
-The dongle is master ESP32S2/S3, appears as HID (keyboard, mouse and joystick) and as Mass Storage device Class with right.json, left.json to store and update configuration of each connected devices.
+The dongle is "master" ESP32S2/S3, appears as HID (keyboard, mouse and joystick) and as Mass Storage device Class with config files inside.
-Maybe also store password manager.
+Maybe also store password manager....

 <img src="/Documentation/Images/Dongle_HW00_recto.jpg" width="231" height="225"><img src="/Documentation/Images/Dongle_HW00_verso.jpg" width="255" height="195"><img src="/Documentation/Images/Dongle_HW00_PCB_bottom.jpg" width="225" height="300">